EnzoUbaldoPetrocco/ExperimentalRoboticsLab/README.md

 - Hints position is known and reachable with a certain error;
 - Hints are well formed, or, if they are sent in a wrong way it is a 'known' wrong way.
 There is no possibility for them to be used even if they are not completely right;
 - Robot is not self-collidable;
+- Every PDDL action can fail its aim, so a replanning approach it's necessary;
+- A decoupling system is necessary since PDDL action are not flexible by themselves.

 ### System's feature